 Mastering Physics assignments from the end of the chapters in our text book are to be completed online at www.masteringphysics.com.
-When you buy your textbook in the campus store website access comes with it: Enter PH202WINTER2020 as the Course ID.
+When you buy your textbook in the campus store website access comes with it: Enter PH201WINTER2020 as the Course ID.
 Over the years students have asked to split the HW up into small sections.
-We have followed that wish and now post homework on Mastering Physics usually three times each week.
-We will post each assignment a few days before the HW is due.
+I have followed that wish and now post homework on Mastering Physics usually three times each week.
+I will post each assignment approximately one week before the HW is due.